MrKangs/personal_web/README.md

 If you want to copy and use it for your own personal website, you need to install node.js and type ```npm install``` and ```npm start``` to start the server on your localhost.

+In this repository, there is a GitHub Action that will vertify if there any issues for building the website using React.

 In the home page, there will be my profile picture, my full name, my current position title, my hard skills, and my contact methods.
 For now, this is a simple look as home page.
 However, as I spend more time in developing the website, I will add more interesting features such as some animation affects.